What do Houses Look Like in Bolivia? A Full Overview & Details

 The appearance of houses in Bolivia, a complete tour and guide

-Reading Time: 19 minutes
+Reading Time: 18 minutes

-The general appearance and quality of houses in Bolivia
+The General Appearance and Quality of Houses in Bolivia

 Poor people's houses made with adobe or orange bricks in the Altiplano, La Paz, Bolivia

-Poor people’s houses made with adobe or orange bricks in the Altiplano, La Paz, Bolivia.
+Low-income housing made with adobe or orange bricks in the Altiplano, La Paz, Bolivia.

-Poor people’s homes normally are located on the outskirts of the cities, inside dangerous neighborhoods, or in rural areas.
-These homes often lack even basic home services, some people need to go outside to use the bathroom, to cook, or to wash clothes.
+Low-income housing is typically located on the outskirts of cities, within less secure neighborhoods, or in rural areas.
+These homes *often lack even basic utilities*.
+Some residents need to go outside to use the bathroom, cook, or wash clothes.

 Poor people's houses in Cochabamba, Bolivia